appajid/Ambarisha/README.md

 # Ambarisha

 Ambarisha is a Unicode font that supports the Kannada and Latin scripts.
 It is named after the famous Kannada actor and politician Ambarisha.

-Ambarisha is a clean comic display typeface.
-It takes inspiration from large hand-lettered event signage created by the authors, but takes only the form, not the texture of the physical painted glyphs.
-The signage design itself was created to be legible and firm, but also cute, with the same round contours and gentle shapes present in much smaller-sized handwriting.
-Ambarisha is optimized for the web and on-screen display, dispensing with minute fractals that would muddy the pixel display.
-Yet its contours contain subtle flair and direction that gives the typeface a unique character at all sizes, disrupting conformity without interrupting regularity.
-Equal amounts of care and consideration have been poured into the design of the numerous special and punctuation glyphs in the typeface, making Ambarisha a truly multirange typographical design.
-Ambarisha was designed to function as a display typeface to be used at large sizes, but its open contours and simple skeletal design make it legible at text sizes as well.
+Ambarisha is a clean condensed sans typeface with an organic feel.
+It began with the Latin design by Kelvin Song, which was inspired by his own painted signage designs, and then Ambarisha Darbha extended the design to support Kannada.
+It offers a distinctive character that is maintained across a wide range of sizes.
+It was made to function well in a display role at large sizes, while the open contours and robust design make it legible at text sizes.
+The simple clear shapes also make it perfect for web and screen reading.
+The type's personality is intended to be both vigorous and firm, warm and approachable.
+The same personality and consideration has been instilled into all of the glyphs found in the design, making it a truly multi-purpose design.

 ![Screenshot](screenshot.png?raw=true "Title")